swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

-# Link to Symbols and Other Content
+# Linking to Symbols and Other Content

 Facilitate navigation between pages using links.